cirosantilli/x86-assembly-cheat/readme.md

-simple assembler scripts and cheatsheets
+Assembler scripts and cheatsheets.

-topics not covered here:
+Topics not covered here:

 - OS specific such as linux sytem calls